Abandoned vehicles

 - accumulation of waste within the vehicle

-- stationary for a significant amount of time (at least 30 days), unless other characteristics are present
+- stationary for a significant amount of time, unless other characteristics are present.
+It must be stationary for at least 30 days

 - litter present underneath or waste stored inside the vehicle